Top tips for young writers

-Kim Slater, author of Smart and A Seven-Letter Word, shares her awesome writing tips with us.
+Kim Slater, author of Smart and A Seven-Letter Word, shares some of her essential tips for young writers.

 I visit schools all over the country and a question I get asked an awful lot is, ‘What advice can you give to young writers?’
-So I thought I might chat here on My Kinda Book for those of you who are writers.
+So I thought I'd share with those of you who are writers or want to be

-There are masses of resources for these online including www.booktrust.org, who have a section dedicated to advice for young writers and prizes and also www.bbc.co.uk who run writing competitions and publish online advice for young people.
+There are masses of resources for these online including www.booktrust.org, who have a section dedicated to advise young writers.
+The BBC also runs writing competitions and publishes online advice for young people.

 Entering and hopefully getting shortlisted in competitions really helps build your confidence and the more you write . . . the better you will get!

 With an idea, of course!
 I always get the main character’s voice through first and then I match ideas to that character and see what works.
 I wanted to find a way for Finlay to be able to control words in one way, even though he had difficulty speaking.

 At first, I tried the idea of Finlay being a really good writer or poet and I liked that match but it didn’t really excite me.
 When I played with the idea of Finlay being a brilliant Scrabble player, everything seemed to fit and I couldn’t wait to get writing.
 Every writer is different, so you might get an idea first and then start to think about characters.
 Whichever way it works for you, characters and ideas need thinking about quite a lot and I like to do the thinking before I start writing.

 You might see something on TV that interests you or your friend might tell you a funny story that gets you thinking . . . jot everything down ready for when you need a good writing idea.
 You’ll be glad of them at a later date!

 You have your characters and ideas . . . now you have to write your story.